badboysm890/clara-copilot/README.md

-# clara-copilot README
+# clara-copilot

 # Howdy !!!
-## I know you guys are waiting for Github Copilot
+- I know you guys are waiting for Github Copilot
-## Here is one for now 😁
+- Here is one for now 😁

 # ⭐ Star is all i want nothing much !!